sldion/autodesk/README.md

 Will execute through docker compose to bring up the flask app and run tests againist it.

 Note: will also work with sperate docker-compose application

+#### Debuging
+If `: Bind for 0.0.0.0:5000 failed: port is already allocated` error appears when running the tests probably means that you have a previous running